-3.27 The Bill sets out the key principles of LTT and establishes which types of transaction will incur a charge and who will be liable to pay the tax.
-It sets out how the tax will be calculated, the reliefs which will apply; how returns and payments can be made.
-There are specific provisions applicable to a variety of persons and bodies (for example; companies and partnerships) in respect to LTT, and on the application of the Bill in relation to leases.
+3.28 The Bill sets out the key principles of the tax and establishes which types of transaction will incur a charge and who will be liable to pay the tax.
+It sets out how the tax will be calculated, the reliefs which will apply and how returns and payments can be made.
+There are specific provisions applicable to a variety of persons and bodies (for example; companies and partnerships) in respect to the tax, and on the application of the Bill in relation to leases.
 The Bill also contains specific measures designed robustly to tackle tax avoidance.
 The specific parts of the Bill are set out below: